bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 **Vitals**: The Hacker can see how long dead players have been dead for.\
 \
 **NOTE:**
-- If the Morphling morphes or the Camouflager camouflages, the colors on the admin table change accordingly
+- If the Morphling morphs or the Camouflager camouflages, the colors on the admin table change accordingly
 - More information about the [顏色](#顏色)

 ### 遊戲選項